Chapter 22:

 "I haven't come here in a long time," Ren admitted as she started to dig into the food.

 "It's one of my favorites," Sota admitted.
 "A lot of food and it's reasonably affordable.
-It helps a lot when you're typically low on money."
+It helps a lot when you're low on money."

 "Oh?
 Does your work not pay you much, then?"

 "I actually don't work," Sota admitted, fidgeting under the table.
 "I'll get one-off days of work every now and then, but never anything permanent.
-I mostly have survived off of graduation money I received back when I left high school."
+I mostly have survived off of graduation money I received back when I finished high school."

 "I see...
 Does that mean you're in school doing something else?"